ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 If you are a technology provider for publishers or advertisers on the web, we invite you to add support to AMP!
 Your customers can continue to leverage your technology while working to achieve our vision of building a better web.

-This document outlines AMP third party vendor expectations and defines contribution levels.
+This document outlines AMP third party expectations and defines contribution levels.

 # Contributing guidelines

 All general contributions are subject to the [AMPHTML universal guidelines in CONTRIBUTING.md](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md).
-We expect vendors to test, maintain, and update their contribution to various degrees.
+We expect the third party to test, maintain, and update their contribution to various degrees.

 To qualify for inclusion, all contribution levels must: